Baron Swaythling

 Several other members of the family may also be mentioned.
 The Hon.
-Edwin Samuel Montagu, second son of the first Baron, was a Liberal politician and the husband of Venetia Stanley.
+Edwin Montagu, second son of the first Baron, was a Liberal politician and the husband of Venetia Stanley.
 The medical researcher Philip D'Arcy Hart was the grandson of the first Baron.
 The Hon.
 Ewen Montagu, second son of the second Baron, was a judge, writer and intelligence officer, famous for conceptualizing Operation Mincemeat.
 The Hon.
 Ivor Montagu, third son of the second Baron, was a film maker.
 Also, the first Baron was the uncle of the Liberal Member of Parliament Sir Stuart Samuel, 1st Baronet Samuel, and of Liberal politician Herbert Samuel, 1st Viscount Samuel.